PBBB/AndroidHapticFeedbackTest/README.md

 There are three ways to orchestrate haptic patterns:
 - **Haptic Feedback**: suitable for input events (like long press, or swipe), or UI elements (like keyboard).
 - **OneShot & Waveform**: suitable for more refined vibration patterns that last over time.
-- **Composition**: According to the documents, compositions enable stringing together sequences of more nuanced haptics or vibarations.
+- **Composition**: According to the documents, compositions enable stringing together sequences of more nuanced haptics or vibrations.
 However, none of the devices I tested supports this feature including Pixel 5, so in this app you can only try the primitive haptics instead of composing them.

 ## Haptics
 - Uses [View#performHapticFeedback](https://developer.android.com/reference/android/view/View#performHapticFeedback(int)).